Heldenkombinat/Logodetect/README.md

 ## Configuration

-The specific parameter settings of the algorithms used in `logodetect` can be modified by adapting the file `constants.py`, which has options for all of our detectors, classifiers, data augmenters, and system devices used.
-Each respective part of `logodetect` can configured using the constants in the above file and is well-documented there.
+The specific parameter settings of the algorithms used in `logodetect`, i.e. options for all of our detectors, classifiers, data augmenters, and system devices used, can be changed by providing a `config.json` file with the `-c` flag in the main CLI commands explained above.
+The example `config.json` file explains the options you have and what exactly you can modify in `logodetect`.

 ## Notebooks